Richard A. Berthelsen

 Professor Mitten has authored Sports Law in the United States (Wolters Kluwer 2011, 2d. ed.
 2014, 3d. ed.
 2017) and co-authored a law school textbook, Sports Law and Regulation: Cases, Materials, and Problems (Aspen/Wolters Kluwer 2005, 2d. ed.
 2009, 3d. ed.
 2013, 4th ed., 2017), and Sports Law: Governance and Regulation (Wolters Kluwer 2013, 2d. ed.
 2016).
 A leading sports law scholar, he has published articles in several of the nation's leading law reviews as well as in medical journals such as The New England Journal of Medicine, and is a member of the advisory board for The International Sports Law Journal.

-Professor Mitten is an arbitrator for the Court of Arbitration for Sport (Lausanne, Switzerland) (serving on the ad hoc Division for the XXI Winter Olympic Games in Sochi, Russia), the American Arbitration Association's commercial, consumer, doping and Olympic sports arbitration panels, and the Ladies Professional Golfers Association's drug testing arbitration panel, and the International Institute for Conflict Prevention and Resolution Sports Arbitration Panel and Commercial Law Panel.
-He is the president of the Sports Lawyers Association and serves on its Board of Directors as well as the Advisory Board for the Sports & Society Initiative of The Ohio State University College of Arts and Sciences.
+Professor Mitten is an arbitrator for the Court of Arbitration for Sport (Lausanne, Switzerland) (serving on the ad hoc Division for the XXI Winter Olympic Games in Sochi, Russia), the American Arbitration Association's commercial, consumer, doping and Olympic sports arbitration panels, and the Ladies Professional Golfers Association's drug testing arbitration panel.
+He is a member of the Sports Lawyers Association (SLA) Board of Directors (serving as SLA president from May 2015-May 2017) and the Advisory Board for the Sports & Society Initiative of The Ohio State University College of Arts and Sciences.
 He formerly chaired the American Association of Law Schools' Section on Law and Sports and the National Collegiate Athletic Association's Committee on Competitive Safeguards and Medical Aspects of Sports, and served on the inaugural Board of Directors of the Forum for the Scholarly Study of Intercollegiate Athletics at the invitation of former NCAA president Myles Brand.